Who was Charles Sturt?

 What is Charles Sturt famous for?

-Back in the 1800s, much of the Australian continent had not yet been mapped and Charles Sturt was keen to make his mark.
-He got his boss, Governor Darling’s okay to set out and solve some of the country’s mysteries.
+Back in the 1800s, much of the Australian continent had not yet been mapped by the British people who had settled there.
+Charles Sturt was keen to make his mark, so he got his boss, Governor Darling’s okay to set out and explore the incredible landscape.

-In 1828, he followed the Macquarie River through the Macquarie Marshes traversing the region of the Macquarie, Bogan and Castlereagh Rivers, discovering Darling River en route!
-The mission proved that the rivers didn’t flow into an inland sea – as people had previously thought – they were flowing somewhere else… But where?
+In 1828, he followed the Macquarie River through the Macquarie Marshes, traversing the region of the Macquarie, Bogan and Castlereagh Rivers, and naming the Darling River en route!
+The mission showed that the rivers didn’t flow into an inland sea – as people like Sturt had previously thought – they were flowing somewhere else… But where?
 It was time for another expedition!

-On his second expedition, from 1829-30, Sturt traced the Murrumbidgee River to its junction with the Murray River and with the help of the local Aborigines (native Australians) located the mouth of the Murray at Lake Alexandrina.
-And this time, he managed to solve the mystery of where those west-flowing rivers were headed – they all flowed into the Murray River.
+On his second expedition, from 1829-30, Sturt traced the Murrumbidgee River to its junction with the Murray River.
+With the help of local First Nations People (Indigenous Australians), he saw the mouth of the Murray at Lake Alexandrina.
+Then, he was able to solve the mystery of where those west-flowing rivers were headed – they all flowed into the Murray River.

-In 1838, Charles followed the Murray River rather than the more usual route to Adelaide along the Murrumbidgee River, where he mapped the course of the Murray above its junction with the Murrumbidgee.
-This had never been done before!
+In 1838, Charles followed the Murray River, rather than the more usual route to Adelaide along the Murrumbidgee River, where he mapped the course of the Murray above its junction with the Murrumbidgee for the first time.

 Did Charles Sturt discover the Sturt Desert Pea?

 Well, sort of!
-In 1845, Charles Sturt recorded spotting lots of the ‘desert peas’ – a beautiful red flower – on his journey exploring Australia in 1844.
-However, specimens of Sturt’s Desert Pea were first collected by William Dampier who recorded his first sighting on 22 August 1699.
+In 1845, Charles Sturt recorded lots of ‘desert peas’ – a beautiful red flower – on his journeys in Australia in 1844.
+However, specimens of Sturt’s Desert Pea were first collected by William Dampier, who recorded his first sighting on 22 August 1699.
 The flower was later named ‘Sturt’s Desert Pea’ to honour the explorer.

 How did Charles Sturt die?